Ted Williams: Minor leagues

 In 1938, the 19-year-old Williams was 10 days late to spring training camp in Sarasota, Florida, because of a flood in California that blocked the railroads.
 Williams had to borrow $200 from a bank to make the trip from San Diego to Sarasota.
 Also during spring training Williams was nicknamed "the Kid" by Red Sox equipment manager Johnny Orlando, who after Williams arrived to Sarasota for the first time, said, "'The Kid' has arrived".
 Orlando still called Williams "the Kid" 20 years later, and the nickname stuck with Williams the rest of his life.
 Williams remained in major league spring training for about a week.
 Williams was then sent to the Double-A-league Minneapolis Millers.
 While in the Millers training camp for the springtime, Williams met Rogers Hornsby, who had hit over .400 three times, including a .424 average in 1924.
 Hornsby, who was a coach for the Millers that spring, gave Williams useful advice, including how to "get a good pitch to hit".
 Talking with the game's greats would become a pattern for Williams, who also talked with Hugh Duffy, who hit .438 in 1894, Bill Terry who hit .401 in 1930, and Ty Cobb with whom he would argue that a batter should hit up on the ball, opposed to Cobb's view that a batter should hit down on the ball.

 While in Minnesota, Williams quickly became the team's star.
 He collected his first hit in the Millers' first game of the season, as well as his first and second home runs during his third game.
 Both were inside-the-park home runs, with the second traveling an estimated 500 ft on the fly to a 512 ft center field fence.
 Williams later had a 22 game hitting streak that lasted from Memorial Day through mid-June.
-While the Millers ended up sixth place in an eight-team race, Williams ended up hitting .366 with 46 home runs and 142 RBIs.
+While the Millers ended up sixth place in an eight-team race, Williams ended up hitting .366 with 46 home runs and 142 RBI in 148 games.
 He received the American Association's Triple Crown and finished second in the voting for Most Valuable Player.